medusajs/medusa/docs/content/advanced/backend/payment/how-to-create-payment-provider.md

 Where `MyPaymentService` is the name of your Payment Provider service.
 For example, Stripe’s Payment Provider Service is called `StripeProviderService`.

-Payment Providers must extend `PaymentService` from `medusa-interfaces`.
+Payment Providers must extend `AbstractPaymentService` from the core Medusa package `@medusajs/medusa`.

 :::tip